zoot101/snapraid-daily/README.md

 This is required as **SnapRAID** will exit with an error during a scrub if it finds files that have been modified and not synced.

-In this case, the script will exit and the user will be notified via email explicitly that a sync is required.
+In this case, the script will exit and the user will be notified via email/notification hook(s) explicitly that a sync is required.

 The scrub is then called with the **-v** & **-l** switches to turn on verbose mode and logging, this is to aid in quick debugging if errors are detected during the scrub operation.

-The output is monitored for errors and if any are detected, the script will exit, send a notification email to the user and/or call the hook, and attach the logfile from the output of the log created with the **-l** argument to SnapRAID.
+The output is monitored for errors and if any are detected, the script will exit, send a notification email to the user and/or call the notification hook(s), and attach the logfile from the output of the log created with the **-l** argument to SnapRAID.

 Once again, this is to allow for quick debugging to know exactly what the error is from the notification email alone.